dribnet/purvs/README.md

 Fix the render page.
 Try the first picture.
 Try to do the second picture.
 Do some changes on the first picture.
 Done the first one.
 Change the preview.jpg and thumbnail.png.
+Done the second one.Change the preview.jpg and thumbnail.png.

 The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
 The masks for each photo highlight various objects.
 Replace this text with your own which explains the source of your photos, masking, and applied algorithm.